 The good cheer, the high spirits, the pure joy that the music, the lights and the gifts bring are what we wish we could have for much longer than just a couple of weeks a year.

 While you are spending quality time this week with your family and friends, think of ways that you can extend those moments throughout the year.
-For example, my parents live 14 hours away.
-Their inability to hear well makes it difficult to talk on the phone.
-I miss them terribly so I have had to get creative in ways to create those special moments with them.
-I have learned to write letters again, send pictures of their great grandchildren, and I have even sent them baskets of fruit so they will know they are in my thoughts.
+Be creative in ways to create those special moments with them.
+Learn to write letters again, send pictures of your family, and even send them baskets of fruit so they will know they are in your thoughts.
 As challenging as it is to be creative at times, it is worth the effort because the fragility of life depends on our never taking even one moment for granted—it will never return.

 Here are some additional thoughts on how to keep this incredible feeling, well past the Christmas season: